 The other big challenge was my age; I am no longer a kid.
 I have read about how the brain loses neuroplasticity as you age.
 I’ve noticed an increasing tendency within myself to become entrenched in routines, prefer the comfortable and familiar over new challenges, justify my old habits, etc…the struggle is real.
 It is old code that needs to be reassessed, and it can be.
 Change is difficult, but getting entrenched in routine can be worse.
 I am capable, stable, and equally flexible in facing challenges and new experiences; these are my ingredients for growth.

-Given aforementioned challenges, throughout my travels there was one very clear overarching theme to this human machine: resilience and adaptability.
-After the third or fourth hotel I began to realize how quickly I was becoming accustomed to unfamiliar surroundings.
-“How do I check into this place?”
-“How do I unpack my things?”
-“Which way do I walk in the middle of the night to use the bathroom without bumping into the wall?”
-“What drawer has the forks in it?”
-“Where will I create my workspace?”
-All these questions became a routine-of-no-routine of sorts, a comfortable collection of familiar procedures, and I came to realize I was the source of my own mental stability, not my surroundings.
+Given the challenges above, throughout my travels, there was one obvious overarching theme to this human-machine: resilience and adaptability.
+After the third or fourth hotel, I realized how quickly I became accustomed to unfamiliar surroundings.
+How do I check into this place?
+How do I unpack my things?
+Which drawer has the forks in it?
+Where will I create my workspace?
+All these questions became a routine-of-no-routine of sorts, a comfortable collection of routine procedures, and I realized I was the source of my mental stability, not my surroundings.
 The more I traveled, the more I felt myself adapting; three days in a place and I lived there; a week and I was a native, in touch with the energy and the people.
-Later in my trip I felt at home immediately upon arriving in new lodging.
+Later in my trip, I felt at home immediately upon arriving at my new lodging.
 It was the routine of no routine.
 I learned that humans are hella adaptable.

-All in all, this trip was amazing.
+All in all, this trip was great.